-Code of practice for the environmental management of road salts
+Code of Practice for the Environmental Management of Road Salts

 Overview

-In December 2014, Environment and Climate Change Canada (ECCC) set 7 Performance Indicators and National Targets in order to monitor the effectiveness of the Code of Practice for the Environmental Management of Road Salts (the Code).
+In December 2014, Environment and Climate Change Canada (ECCC) set seven Performance Indicators and National Targets in order to monitor the effectiveness of the Code of Practice for the Environmental Management of Road Salts (the Code).

 Figure 1: Summary results for performance and comparison to national targets